plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The presentation installers also perform static ARIA installation.
 They do not perform the final field-level validation-state ARIA pass.

-After every collected element has been processed, `DomFormInstallerBase` obtains each distinct, non-null `IFieldValueHost` represented in the editor and presentation-only collections.
+After every collected element has been processed, `JivsDomFormInstallerBase` obtains each distinct, non-null `IFieldValueHost` represented in the editor and presentation-only collections.
 It then calls:

 ```ts
 ariaService.applyValidationState(